-To address the complex multidisciplinary issues involved in a major seismic event, and to take into consideration the experience gained and lessons learned from the expert mission to the Kashiwazaki-Kariwa nuclear power plant, the Agency initiated work on establishing an International Seismic Safety Centre to consolidate past efforts and achievements and share this information with the international community.
-The centre will be the focal point on:
+To address the complex multidisciplinary issues involved in a major seismic event, and to take into consideration the experience gained and lessons learned from the expert mission to the Kashiwazaki-Kariwa nuclear power plant, the Agency initiated

 FIG. 1.
 The Kashiwazaki-Kariwa nuclear power plant.